vinicioslc/adb-interface-vscode/README.md

 4. And Then `ADB:📱 Connect to device IP` enter your device (settings > status > ip address) IP address and be fine

 ![status bar](media/record1.gif)

+# TODO

+- [ ] easy test and mockable terminal interface
+- [ ] unit tests in everywhere
+- [ ] more easy architecture and easy to extend features